 SSWD's sources of financing and revenue are sufficient to meet the continuing O&M needs of the Project.
 Historically, SSWD's O&M, capital and debt service costs related to power production were paid by SMUD in exchange for the power produced by the Project.
-As described above, the SSWD/SMUD contract continues through June 2031, after which SSWD plans to negotiate a new lease/power purchase contract or multiple contracts with, at this time, an unknown third-party, which could be SMUD.
+As described above, the SSWD/SMUD contract continues through June 2031 unless otherwise terminated by SMUD and SSWD, after which SSWD plans to negotiate a new lease/power purchase contract or multiple contracts with, at this time, an unknown third-party, which could be SMUD.
 The revenues from these sources will be used to support the Project.